top of page

 Photo Credit: https://www.optimumnutrition.com/en-gb/articles/fitness/leinster-and-saracens-setting-rugbys-gold-standard

-Below is a brief introduction to some of the foods which you should consider consuming as part of your training diet.
+Below is a brief introduction to some of the foods that you should consider incorporating into your training diet.
 All of these foods should be consumed in moderation, as discussed in the following brief introduction to nutrition for rugby players*:

 Photo Credit: https://intheloose.com/2014/07/10/rugby-players-diet-eat/